-- E. Sites with a side longer than 400 feet shall provide a direct, public or privately-maintained, and 24/7 publicly-accessible mid-block passage connecting from the sidewalk of one street to another on the opposite side of the block. - F. Mid-block passages may be open-air or covered as long as public access is maintained. - G. Mid-block connections shall promote convenience and connectivity to useful destinations and, where applicable, contribute to any existing open spaces in the surrounding area.
+- E. Sites with a side longer than 400 feet shall provide a direct, public or privately-maintained, and 24/7 publicly-accessible mid-block passage connecting from the sidewalk of one street to the opposite side of the block. - F. Mid-block passages may be open-air or covered as long as public access is maintained. - G. Mid-block connections shall promote convenience and connectivity to useful destinations and, where applicable, contribute to any existing open spaces in the surrounding area.

-B.2 CONNECTIONS
+B.2 CONNECTIONS: EXAMPLES OF MID-BLOCK PASSAGES

-UPGRADE+TRANSFORM A mid-block passage with connections between buildings above.
+A mid-block passage with connections between buildings above.

-UPGRADE+TRANSFORM A green pedestrian passage is a welcome refuge and connection.
+A green pedestrian passage is a welcome refuge and connection.

-UPGRADE+TRANSFORM A pragmatic passage though a building to provide connectivity.
+A useful passage though a building to provide connectivity.